Requirements for Patient Care Technician Courses

 a.
 CPR Certified (Adult, Infant, and Children).
 This instruction can be provided first week of course with a $25 fee for CPR Card.

 b.
 Documentation on File in Health Science Program Secretary Office of Physical Exam by Practitioner that verifies physical health is suitable for patient care.
+Cost depends on student insurance.

 d.
 Documentation on file in Health Science Program Secretary Office of Negative PPD two step skin test or x-ray findings negative for active TB.
+Cost depends on student insurance or facility providing immunization (Approximately $25.00 each step)

 Master Course Guide